 Check your unit and all pipes to make sure that there are no holes or cracks in your unit.
 These can allow air to leak, which increases your energy costs.
-If you find any of these issues on your unit, cover leaks with duct sealant, tape or caulk.
-Also make sure to spray down outside units to clear away pollen or debris as that can cause the unit to run inefficiently.
+If you find any of these issues on your air conditioner, cover leaks with duct sealant, tape or caulk.
+Also, make sure to spray down outside units to clear away pollen or debris as that can cause it to run inefficiently.

 2. Increase efficiency

 When you are away from your home for 8 hours or more a day, turn your thermostat up at least 5 degrees.
 Doing this can save as much as 15% off of your cooling costs.

 The simplest way to do this is to invest in a programmable thermostat, which can adjust the temp up when you leave and then lower it shortly before you return home in the afternoon/evening.
 You might even consider investing in a thermostat which is WiFi enabled, such as a Nest thermostat, allowing you to adjust it from your smartphone.

 You should also keep any appliances, such as lamps, away from your thermostat.
 They can prevent the unit from operating as efficiently as possible.

 Ceiling fans cost less than $10 a month (on average) to run, whereas an air conditioner can cost $200 or more monthly.
 If you are not using appliances, unplug them as they can generate heat even when not in use.
 You can also use regular household fans to keep the air circulating in your home, and it can stay cool.